If your question is not answered here please email us. We are always happy to provide free advice.

 How will you send me my tickets?

 The vast majority of the tickets we sell are eTickets and will be sent by email in Adobe PDF format.
 You will need to download Adobe Reader or similar software if you do not already have it.
-Except for tickets to Poland, Slovenia or the Netherlands you may show the ticket directly on your phone, tablet or laptop.
+You may show the ticket directly on your phone, tablet or laptop.
 If you present your ticket in hard copy it should be printed single sided on A4 paper or shrunk to fit on US letter paper.

 If you have selected paper tickets, these will be shipped by Royal Mail Special Delivery in the UK or via UPS in the rest of the world.